mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 14 Creating SSH Brute Force Alerts and Dashboards.md

 3. Add a layer to visualize geolocation based on source IP.
 4. Select **Choropleth Layer** and choose **World Countries**.
-5. Use the appropriate data view and join field (e.g., ISO code).
+5. Use the appropriate data view and join field (e.g., `source.geo.country_iso_code`
 6. Save the map as "SSH Network Map" and add it to a new dashboard.
-7. Name the dashboard (e.g., `Challenge-SSH faield Authentication Activity`).
+7. Name the dashboard (e.g., `Challenge-SSH Failed Authentication Activity`).

 ## 9. Create Successful Authentication Dashboard